Florence van Rossum

 "My passion in this work, after 30 years, still is to be able to solve a problem my clients may have, thanks to my knowledge and experience in the field of Dutch Labor law.
 I advise companies on reorganizations and individual termination cases and I negotiate for employees, threatened with termination.
 I think it is important that the solution is as good as possible for all parties; winning is gratifying, but the most important thing is that everyone can get on with their life and work, as quickly as possible. "

 Her membership of the Netherlands Employment Lawyers Association is recognized in the Netherlands as a quality mark.
-Florence actively updates her know-how by following courses and having weekly consultations with fellow specialists in the field (also VAAN members and (ex) judges).
+Florence actively updates her know-how by following courses and having weekly consultations with fellow specialists in the field.
 She is also recognized as an employment law specialist at the Dutch Bar Association.

-Her working methods are up to date; that is, Florence started working paperless at an early stage and she has a flexible office at Spaces Amsterdam, but just as easily holds office in Paris or elsewhere.
+Her working methods are up to date; that is, Florence is working paperless since many years now and she has a flexible office at Spaces Amsterdam, but just as easily holds office in Paris or elsewhere.

 Van Rossum Guyon also works closely with specialists in other fields, so that it can offer "full service" in more complex cases.
 Florence van Rossum is the founding member of the "Groupe Avocats Pays-Bas" whose members are able to guide you through international transactions under Dutch law.